Note the DEADLINE to TURN IN Petitions HAS NOT PASSED! (It is mid-September)

 Nashville will never recover from this economic downturn if we drive our restaurants, bars and other businesses into bankruptcy and destroy jobs while causing residential property rates to soar upwards.
 Now is the WORST TIME to raise property tax rates and the BEST TIME to cut wasteful spending.

 The Nashville Taxpayer Protection Act is just the First Step in bringing financial stability back to Nashville.
-The Act amends our Metro Charter to bring financial common sense to Metro in several ways:
+The NTPA amends our Metro Charter to bring financial common sense to Metro in several ways:

 Property Tax Rates.
 Property Tax Rates shall not Increase more than 2% per year after January 1, 2020.